Sunday, April 22, 2018

 In recent years the focus turned to fantasy baseball and then TTM autograph collection.

-Baseball cards have been my passion, friends and escape.
-The hobby help me develop organization skills that have become helpful in my work, math skills, as I used to try and figure out the formula used to figure the stats on the back of the card, and maybe even contributed to my love for photography.
+Baseball cards are my passion.
+The hobby helped me develop organization skills that became vital in my work.
+Also I developed math skills, as I used to try and figure out the formula used to figure the stats on the back of the card, and maybe even contributed to my love for photography.

 No comments: